-Certain vitamins are natural energy boosters just by the nature of what these nutrients do in your body.
-It's crucial to consume at least the recommended dietary allowance (RDA) or adequate intake level (AI), and more in some cases, for essential vitamins and minerals to give you that extra pep in your step.
+Certain vitamins are natural energy boosters.
+It's crucial to consume at least the recommended dietary allowance (RDA) or adequate intake level (AI), and more in some cases, for these essential vitamins and minerals to give you that extra pep in your step.

-MedlinePlus notes the B vitamins are crucial for energy production because these essential nutrients help you utilize energy (metabolize) from foods.
+MedlinePlus notes that B vitamins are crucial for energy production because these essential nutrients help you utilize (metabolize) energy from foods.
 The University of Maryland Medical Center says B vitamins convert the carbohydrates, protein, and fat you eat into energy and are needed for proper nervous system and brain functions (including mental alertness).

 Furthermore, being deficient in vitamins B6, B12, folate, or iron can cause anemia, leading to extreme fatigue.
 That's why B vitamins are often used in energy-boosting vitamin combinations, beverages, and other dietary supplements.

 To maximize energy levels from B vitamins, consume at least the RDA or AI from vitamin B-rich foods or supplements, but don't exceed the tolerable upper intake level (UL) if there is one.
 Doing so can be dangerous.